The Macroeconomic Effects of Corporate Tax Reforms

 \begin{multicols}{2} \textbf{C-Corporations}

 \columnbreak \textbf{Pass-Through Businesses}

 \end{multicols}

 Corporate income taxes $T^{\pi}_t$ are computed by multiplying the corporate income tax base $TB_t^{\pi}$ by the statutory corporate income tax rate $\tau^{\pi}$.
 The corporate income tax base differs from corporate cash-flows because investment is usually not treated as an expense, but is deducted according to a tax depreciation schedule.\footnote{In reality, firms use a mix of capital assets to produce their final goods, and each asset category is potentially subject to a different tax depreciation schedule.
-Therefore, the capital stock in the model should be interpreted as a representative business capital, and the tax depreciation schedule as a representative tax depreciation schedule for business capital.} As a result, a fraction of present and past investment is deducted from the tax base each period, and this represents the investment deduction $ID^{\pi}_t$ allowed by the tax code.\\ In general, the investment deduction for a generic period $t$ is given by:
+Therefore, the capital stock in the model should be interpreted as a representative non-building business capital, and the tax depreciation schedule as a representative tax depreciation schedule for that capital.} As a result, a fraction of present and past investment is deducted from the tax base each period, and this represents the investment deduction $ID^{\pi}_t$ allowed by the tax code.